NVIDIA/NeMo-Skills/docs/tutorials/posts/omr-simple-recipe.md

 You can inspect sdg/extracted-problems.yaml to see the outputs.
 There should be a new field containing the extracted problems.
 Let's use the QwQ-32B model to generate solutions to these problems.

 Add the following code to the end of sdg.py script and rerun it.
-By default, it will skip the problem extraction step (if it’s complete) because NeMo-Skills can detect if the generation has already finished.
+By default, it will skip the problem extraction step (if it’s complete) because Nemo-Skills can detect if the generation has already finished.

 ```py
 generate(